Yassmin-gamal/Mobile-Automation/README.md

    ![WhatsApp Image 2024-08-18 at 11 06 08 PM](https://github.com/user-attachments/assets/8fa1a523-b960-4948-b5e0-23baec0b40ab)
    ![WhatsApp Image 2024-08-18 at 11 05 57 PM](https://github.com/user-attachments/assets/cffafa05-7090-4696-9758-145a482c8f2f)

-   #### I am trying to handle this by incorporating DateTimeParseException.
+   #### I am trying to handle this by incorporating DateTimeParseException to test

+2- When applying the filter for release dates to show only future dates, and then selecting 'Order Ascending,' the earliest date should be closest to 2024 but still in the future.
+However, in @ Video Scenario 2, a date from the past is incorrectly displayed.